Description of random fields by systems of conditional distributions

-As in the case of specifications with finite boundary conditions, the specification ${\rm Q}$ can be constructed by the elements of the 1--specification ${\rm Q}_1$ using the formula~\eqref{Q1->Q-2}.
-The specification ${\rm Q}_1$ constructed from ${\rm Q}_1$ inherits such properties of ${\rm Q}_1$ as being positive, quasilocal or Markovian.
+As in the case of specifications with finite boundary conditions, the full specification ${\rm Q}$ can be constructed by the elements of the full 1--specification ${\rm Q}_1$ using either formula~\eqref{Q1->Q-1} or formula~\eqref{Q1->Q-2}.
+The full specification ${\rm Q}$ constructed from ${\rm Q}_1$ inherits such properties of ${\rm Q}_1$ as being quasilocal or Markovian.
 Moreover, the following fact takes place.